-At the risk of sounding like an inspirational poster, it's not the downs that matter—it's how you learn from them and deal with them.
-Sob, drink, throw things, eat ice cream, watch trashy TV if you must and then put the disappointment aside so you can get on to the real task at hand: Doing what you can to have a better show next time.
+So, the gig was abysmal—welcome to the club.
+You would be hard-pressed to find a musician who hasn't had a disappointing show.
+No matter the reason for the less-than-stellar occasion, you can bounce back from it.
+If you are committed to music for the long haul, buckle up for many ups and downs.
+It's not the downs that matter; it's how you learn from them and deal with them.
+Sob, drink, throw things, eat ice cream, watch trashy TV if you must, and then put the disappointment aside so you can get on to the real task at hand: Doing what you can to have a better show next time.

-Why was the show a drag?
-Was the sound bad?
-Did you play a little looser than you had hoped?
-Was the turnout less than expected?
-Did people wander out or talk through the set?
-Was it a combination of factors?
-If there is one glaring issue, well, there you go.
+Determine why the show was a drag; it may have been bad sound, you may have played looser than you had hoped, the turnout may have been less than expected, people may have wandered out or talked through the set, or it may be a combination of factors.
+If there is one glaring issue, identifying this should be easy.
 If several different things came together to create a perfect storm, jot them down and prioritize them according to the impact they had on your night.

-You now know the problem.
-Now, where is the solution?
+Not that you know the problem, it's time to find the solution.
 For instance, consider the following:

-- Bad Sound - Are you comfortable clearly articulating what you need from the sound person?
-If you're not sure, ask them if they understood what you wanted or if there is something you can do to be a little more precise.
-Do you need some new gear?
-Start saving your pennies.
+- Bad Sound: If there was a disconnect with the sound person, ask them if they understood what you wanted, or if there is something you can do to be a little more precise.
+If you need new equipment, start saving your pennies.

-- Loose Playing - Practice, practice, practice.
-Invest more time into preparing for the show.
-If you're not confident you can pull off a song, save it until the next show when you're a bit more comfortable with it.
-Solicit some opinions from your most honest friends before you take the stage.
+- Loose Playing: If this was the case, you need to do a lot of practicing and invest more time into preparing for shows.
+If you're not confident you can pull off a song, save it until the next show when you're a bit more comfortable with it, and solicit some opinions from your most honest friends before you take the stage.

-- Bad Turnout - If you were working with a promoter, did you give them all of the requested promo materials in a timely fashion?
-Whether you were self promoting or working with a promoter, were there posters?
-Did you promote the show to the press?
-Was it listed in local gig listings?
-Did you use your mailing list to alert fans to the show?
-Were the tickets overpriced?
-Was the venue a little too ambitious for where you are right now?
-If the promotion ball was dropped anywhere along the way, take this as a cue to get a little more organized and proactive the next time around.
-If you jumped to a bigger venue that you weren't ready for, take a step back and put a little more time into building the fan foundation that will let you return to this venue in glory in the future.
+- Bad Turnout: If the turnout was bad, evaluate the effectiveness of your promotions.
+If the promotion ball was dropped anywhere along the way, take this as a cue to get a little more organized and proactive next time.
+If you jumped to a bigger venue that you weren't ready for, take a step back and put a bit more time into building the fan foundation that will let you return to this venue in glory in the future.

 Whatever the problem with your gig, ask yourself what you could do differently next time to avoid it.

-It is important to learn a lesson from every bump in the road in your music career, and a big but frustrating lesson to learn is that sometimes everyone does everything right and it still doesn't work.
+It is important to learn a lesson from every bump in the road in your music career.
+A frustrating lesson to learn is that sometimes everyone does everything right, and it still doesn't work.
 If you couldn't have changed a thing about the show, then rest assured you have a good plan in place for your next gig and keep on moving.

-Here's a "what not to do" freebie: Don't lash out at the people involved in the show, even if they really were the cause of the whole debacle.
-Don't take to your website to call out the sound engineer for a poor job.
-Don't start bad mouthing the promoter to anyone who will listen, even if they did a lousy job of promoting the show.
-Don't harass the record stores that didn't put up your posters or the venue manager who left your name out of their ad.
-These things can all be maddening, but you only have two good choices for dealing with them:
+Here's a what not to do freebie: Don't lash out at the people involved in the show, even if they were the cause of the whole debacle.
+Don't take to your website to call out the sound engineer for a poor job; don't start bad mouthing the promoter to anyone who will listen, even if they did a lousy job of promoting the show; and don't harass the record stores that didn't put up your posters or the venue manager who left your name out of their ad.
+These things can all be annoying, but you only have two good choices for dealing with them.